Transgender boy sues NY state over sex on birth certificate

 The lawsuit said New York’s rule could compel transgender minors outside of New York City to reveal ”private and sensitive information” about themselves when they enroll in school or seek a job.

-The lawsuit naming Democratic Gov. Andrew Cuomo and his administration’s health commissioner seeks a change in state policy and a corrected birth certificate for M.H.W.
+The suit, which names Democratic Gov. Andrew Cuomo and his administration’s health commissioner, seeks a change in state policy and a corrected birth certificate for M.H.W.

-The Cuomo administration did not immediately respond to a call and an email seeking comment Tuesday.
+“We are deeply sympathetic to the situation as it has been described to us, but have yet to be served with this suit,” Cuomo spokesman Peter Ajemian said in an email.
+“We will review it once we are.”

+Ajemian said New York has been on the “forefront of protecting and advancing the civil rights of transgender and gender nonconforming people.”